Booze Cruise (The Office): Plot

-The Dunder Mifflin crew goes on a cruise on a Lake Wallenpaupack ship Princess—in January.
-Michael Scott (Steve Carell) plans to use the cruise as both a party and a leadership training exercise.
-However, "Captain Jack" (Rob Riggle) keeps preventing him from giving a business lecture and compromises his metaphor involving himself as "captain" of the office.
+The Dunder Mifflin staff goes on a cruise on the Lake Wallenpaupack party boat Princess—in January.
+Michael Scott plans to use the cruise as both a party and a leadership training exercise.
+Michael repeatedly attempts to give a business lecture in which he describes himself as "captain" of the office, only for the actual captain, Jack, to prevent him from doing so.

-The captain puts Dwight Schrute (Rainn Wilson) in charge of a prop wheel, which Dwight thinks is real.
-Jim Halpert (John Krasinski), who has brought his girlfriend Katy Moore (Amy Adams) on the cruise, and Pam Beesly (Jenna Fischer) share an awkward moment alone on the deck away from their significant others.
+To stop Dwight Schrute’s incessant criticism of his boat-handling skills, Captain Jack puts Dwight in charge of a prop steering wheel, which he thinks is real.
+Jim Halpert, who has brought his girlfriend Katy Moore on the cruise, and Pam Beesly share an awkward moment alone on the deck away from their significant others.
 Michael continually tries to take charge of the event by standing next to the captain and interrupting everything he says.
 When Michael falsely declares that the ship is sinking as a training exercise, his employees understand Michael's antics and stay put.
-However, the passengers panic, one of them grabbing a life vest and jumping off the ship.
-The captain temporarily detains Michael by zip tying him to the railing on the deck outside.
+However, the other passengers panic, one of them grabbing a life vest and jumping off the ship.
+Captain Jack, who was having sex with Meredith Palmer in the pilothouse, temporarily detains Michael by zip tying him to the railing on the deck outside.

-After hearing a war story from the captain, a drunken Roy Anderson (David Denman) is inspired to announce a date for his wedding with Pam.
+After hearing a war story from the captain, a drunken Roy Anderson is inspired to announce a date for his wedding with Pam.
 Jim is crushed and breaks up with Katy, realizing that he does not want to be with her.
 He confesses his feelings for Pam to Michael, who acts surprised and claims Jim hid his feelings well.
 Michael encourages him to not give up on Pam.